Jay-Roundy/ZipFolderPSScriptCreator/README.md

 Not the most usefull form but better than manually selecting your backup every few days or week.
 Just run the script and save a few clicks

 Go to \bin\release\zipattempt application to copy to a location and run the windows form

+Added better explanation text and put a copy of the exe file in main repository